Seasoned Trade Lines

 0 seasoned trade lines

-Now suppose both Borrower A and Borrower B apply for a home loan with the same lender, assuming they both have a similar borrowing profile aside from their credit history.
+Now suppose that both Borrower A and Borrower B apply for a home loan with the same lender, assuming they have a similar borrowing profile aside from their credit history.
+In other words, their jobs, income, and assets are on par with one another.

-Many lenders require at least 3 open and active trade lines with at least a 24 month history.
+*Many lenders require a minimum of 3 open and active trade lines with at least a 24-month history.